 1x Raspberry Pi.
 What model you use is not important as from the model B, they all work for this type of application.
 One thing to note, is that the older versions have less processor speed (700MHz) and less memory (512MB) than the newer ones.
 These are models A+, B, B+.
 From RPi version 2, we have more processing speed with quad core (900MHz) and double the memory with (1GB).
 What does this mean for you?
 Its a bit faster, you can run other processes on the RPi and more flexibility.
 That being said, you can also use the Raspberry Pi Zero, for a minimal build.
 But we recommend running Raspbian Jessie with your install, and recommend the model 2 or 3 of RPi.

-1-2x Stainless Steel Thermowell This is the best way to get your temperature sensor inside the kettle.
+Stainless Steel Thermowell This is the best way to get your temperature sensor inside the kettle.
 These come with o-rings to keep a watertight seal and is rated for this type of application.
 See our guide on how to build your own DS18B20 RTD Thermowell with quick connector.
 We do however recommend you buy DS18B20 Kits that are pre-built.
 There is little cost to save in building your own and you have the potential to get poor readings if not done correctly.

 1x 4,7k Ohm Resistor.
 This will jumper between your sensor pin and your voltage pin.

 We are going to leave the power sockets out of this list.
 This is best sources from your local hardware store.
-Just make sure it is rated for the output on it.
+Just make sure it is rated for the output you plan to put on it.
 A 16A socket is not rated to handle a 5500W element.
 Recommend getting some industrial grade sockets and connectors for the elements.
 For pumps and auxiliary equipment, there are some very good Neutrik PowerCon connectors.
-This is a great connector making connecting your equipment very effortless, but they only go up to 20A.
-So thats something to be aware of.
+This is a great connector making connecting your equipment very effortless, but they only go up to 20A, So thats something to be aware of.

-For our build, with the screen, it came to around 1980NOK or 198EUR.
+For our build, with the screen, it came to around 3500NOK or just over 300EUR.
 Thats not bad for a brewery controller.
 And you also have the option of upgrading this setup if your brewery expands.

 The main software your Raspberry Pi needs to run is Raspbian.
 This is a version of Debian tailored for Raspberry Pi, Follow the official guide to install your operating system on your SD card.(SD cards usually dont come with the RPi and needs to be purchased seperately)